dgraph-io/dgraph-docs/content/graphql/authorization/directive.md

 The `@auth` directive tells Dgraph how to apply authorization.
 You can use it to define authorization rules for most types (except for `union` and `@remote` types).
-It lets you can control which users can run which queries - as well as which users can add, update, and delete data using mutations.
+It lets you control which users can run which queries - as well as which users can add, update, and delete data using mutations.

 Additionally, you can use this directive with the [`@secret`](/graphql/schema/types#password-type)